konstantinosy/python-geometry/README.md

-### Some geometric snippers to use with tkinter in python.
+### Some geometric snippets to use with tkinter in python.

 1) Drawing a Square. (turtle module)